obniz/obniz/doc/ble-central-characteristic.md

 ## \[await] characteristics.writeTextWait(str)
-It writes data to the characteristic as string.
+It convert string to UTF-8 and write binary array to a characteristics.
 It throws an error when failed.

 ```Javascript